-In circuit use IRF540 MOSFET.
+In the circuit, we use IRF540 MOSFET.
 There are many reasons to use them.

 - It is easy to use.
-They do not need the pre-drive transistor in Darlington is the same as normal transistors, such as TIP41, 2SC1061 etc.
+They do not need the pre-drive transistor in Darlington to be the same as normal transistors, such as TIP41, 2SC1061, etc.

-- It can drive high current to load, 27A max.
-While the transistor (TIP41) can drive load 4A max.
+- It can drive a high current load, 27A max.
+While the TIP41 transistor can only drive a 4A load.

-- The body is TO-220 looks like TIP41 transistor so easy to mount on a heatsink.
+- The body is similar to a TIP41 transistor, so it is easy to mount to a heatsink.

-- They can use smaller heatsink than a transistor, they are not too heat.
+- They can be mounted to a smaller heatsink than a transistor, because of their low heat output.